SlavaLikhohub/Abstract-STM32Fx/doc/source/abstractSTM.rst

 Abstract STM32Fx
 ================

-In this part of documentation is described basic part of **AbstractSTM32Fx** library.
+In this part of documentation is describes basic part of the **AbstractSTM32Fx** library.

 See example of working with library here `Abstact-STM32Fx-Sample <https://github.com/SlavaLikhohub/Abstract-STM32Fx-Sample>`_.